HeribertoUroza/daily_ui/README.md

 ### ::010 Design a social share button/icon and be mindful of the size, imagery, placement, and purpose for sharing.

+### ::011 Design a Flash Message with both the outcome for an error and success.
+Is it for a sign up form?
+A download/upload message?
+(As always, it's up to you!)

 <br />
 <hr />